 - a parasitic infection

-- hypereosinophilic syndrome, a disorder characterized by high eosinophil levels without a parasitic, allergic, or other cause of eosinophilia
+- hypereosinophilic syndrome, a disorder with high eosinophil levels without a clear cause

 - autoimmune disease